peelmicro/documentation/projects/dot-net-multi-docker.md

 The code is stored in [This Github Repository](https://github.com/peelmicro/dotnet-core-multi-docker).

+Source code for the `.Net Core` version of the [Docker and Kubernetes: The Complete Guide](https://www.udemy.com/docker-and-kubernetes-the-complete-guide) Udemy course

 Within the code you can see how to:
 - Create different Docker Container Types and relate all of them:
 1. React Client App